drug-design/course/docs/chapters/protein-structure.md

 #### Protein Folds and Function

-It is important to note that sharing a common fold is not necessarily linked to any functional classification.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/protein-folds-function-64813a1b'><i class='fa fa-play' aria-hidden='true'></i></button>It is important to note that sharing a common fold is not necessarily linked to any functional classification.
 In general, a certain type of function is not restricted to a certain fold and a certain fold is not restricted to a certain type of function.
 For example, the following two enzymes (chymotrypsin and subtilisin) are serine proteases: they share the same catalytic mechanism, however they fold in an entirely different way.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.